mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person:** With what?

 **Katagiri Roshi:** With zazen.
 Even though there is no demand, no order, no effort – dullness and distraction drop off.

-Drop off means, become one with zazen.
+“Drop off” means become one with zazen.
 In other words, absorb into zazen.
 That is from the first.

 **Same person:** [At the moment.]